Teaching about Wisconsin?

-Information on the geographical areas of Wisconsin are avaialble at wisconline.
+Information on the geographical areas of Wisconsin are available at Wisconline.

 At the Wisconsin State Park System site, you can download a visitor's and field trip guide.
-There's also a list of all satate parks and links to their webistes for more information.
+There's also a list of all state parks and links to their websites for more information.

 Wisconsin also has four national park units.
 The National Park Service site has a layered, interactive map showing historic areas of preservation in Wisconsin.

 Wisconsin History and Primary Sources